Periodic Technical Inspection – or “NCT for bikes” – has been proposed by the EU as a means of reducing motorcycle casualties.

 - PTI is an additional cost for the rider and prohibitively expensive in the Irish context where motorcycles are just 2% of the road traffic fleet.

 MAG Ireland knows that we as riders are already aware of our vulnerability.
-We understand that faults commonly found on cars such as worn out wheel bearings make a motor cycle impossible to ride at all.
-This is why almost no bikes fail technical inspections.
-The EU commission does not understand this.
-It’s up to us as riders to demonstrate the futility of implementing PTI.
+We understand that faults commonly found on cars such as worn wheel bearings make a motor cycle impossible to ride at all.
+This is why so few bikes fail technical inspections.
+The EU commission seems not to understand this.